ERC-BIG-5/documentation/README.md

 It allows to define process-methods (python scripts), with configuration models, which can be part of the pipelines packages or sit anywhere on the executing system.
 A configuration file, can specify a set of process-methods with task specific configurations and flows, which execute a set of process-methods in a order.
 Examples flows:
 **sample downloaded posts and download mediafiles**

-1- iterate trough a databases table of posts
+- iterate trough a databases table of posts
-2-Select post for a 10 hour timewindow within a range of 2 years 3-Iterate through those posts, and pick the first one that contains media files 4-download those media-files
+- Select post for a 10 hour timewindow within a range of 2 years
+- Iterate through those posts, and pick the first one that contains media files
+- download those media-files
-5-store information about those media files back into the database for that post (file-locations or errors).
+- store information about those media files back into the database for that post (file-locations or errors).

 **create Labelstudio tasks**
-1- iterate trough a databases table of posts
+- iterate trough a databases table of posts
-2-Select post for a 10 hour timewindow within a range of 2 years 3-mark one random post as designated for labeling 4-create json file, that can be imported to Labelstudio 5-store selection, back into the database
+- Select post for a 10 hour timewindow within a range of 2 years
+- mark one random post as designated for labeling
+- create json file, that can be imported to Labelstudio
+- store selection, back into the database

 repo:

 https://gitlab.bsc.es/rsoleyma/datapipeline

 ### labelstudio-tools

 This package handles the interaction to [Labelstudio](https://labelstud.io/).
 It uses the API of an Labelstudio (LS) instance, to create LS projects, tasks and collects and analyses the annotation results.

-repos:
+repo:

 https://github.com/ERC-BIG-5/labelstudio-tools

 ### Python packages